jnhthomp/ClassNotes/React/Course/19-AdvancedRedux.md

 If it is different than before then our PUT request will update our database with the new cart

 Now our database should update when adding or removing items from the cart

+___
+## 258. A Problem with useEffect()
+We face one problem when using useEffect the way we currently do it: It will execute when our app starts.

+Why is this an issue?

+It's a problem because this will send the initial (i.e. empty) cart to our backend and overwrite any data stored there.

+We'll fix this over the next lectures, I just wanted to point it out here!